Form an LLC in Michigan 2026 | $299 Total | USLLCGlobal

 Every formation package includes:

-• Articles of Organization filing with Michigan Secretary of State
+• Articles of Organization filing with the Michigan Secretary of State

 • One year of registered agent service in Michigan